PHP7-CertBot/PHP7-CertBot/readme.md

 This is an API application - there is no certbot client code in this repository.
 It can be called via anything capable of interacting with a RESTful/JSON API.

 Authentication is possible via client TLS certificate, or LDAP if enabled and configured.
 User management is not in scope for certbot.

+The current intended application stack for this application is: Ubuntu 16.04 + Nginx + Mysql

+Bouncer roles manage rights to the accounts and account certificates via the application http controllers.